BeAPI/log-wp-redirects/readme.txt

 == Changelog ==

+= 1.0.2 =
+* Added support for the `$x_redirect_by` parameter of wp_redirect() function
+* The source of redirects is now tracked and displayed in the admin interface
+* Enhanced database structure to accommodate the new data
+* Improved database schema management using WordPress's dbDelta() function
+* Added new filter `lwr_pre_insert_data` to modify data before database insertion
+* Increased field size for x_redirect_by from 100 to 255 characters

 = 1.0.1 =
 * Added new filter `lwr_should_log_redirect` to control which redirects are logged
 * Improved code documentation